The Substance: Filming

 During a one-week break while only Qualley was working, Moore contracted shingles and lost 20 lbs during the production.

 Initially, two days of exterior shooting were planned in Los Angeles.
 However, after Kračun filmed test shots of palm trees early on during filming, Fargeat realized she could use these shots as tableaux, and eliminate extensive exterior shots.
 Ultimately, the only part of the film actually shot in Los Angeles was the still backdrop (photographed by Rosco Digital) in the Canyons.

+Filming of the theater scenes took nearly three weeks.
 The special effects team utilized around 21,000 L (Note: The American press has reported the amount of fake blood as between 30 and 36,000 gallons with the majority of articles claiming 30,000 gallons.
 Fargeat estimates 36,000 gallons for Entertainment Weekly, however, in a later franceinfo interview (in French) she initially states 36,000 gallons before being corrected off-camera to 21,000 L. For AwardsWatch, Persin recalls the total as about 25,000 L but also estimates "4,000 gallons, maybe more".
 An article in Screen International states 5,000 gallons.) of fake blood and a fire hose.
 The shots of the audience being sprayed with blood in the climax were achieved in one take.
 Kračun was surprised by the amount of blood remarking, "Coralie said at one point, 'I want to have fire engines full of blood spraying the audience,' and I thought, 'Oh, maybe that's just a French way of saying there's going to be a lot of blood,' but no, she really wanted a hose full of blood in the audience, in the theater, and it was going to be a lot of blood!"

-Filming of the theater scenes took nearly three weeks; it became a significant technical challenge of how to control the spread, pressure, and quantity of blood, how to waterproof the filming equipment, and how to keep everyone safe.
+It became a significant technical challenge of how to control the spread, pressure, and quantity of blood, how to waterproof the filming equipment, and how to keep everyone safe.
 Showers were set up outside the theater set for the extras.
 During the shoot, Kračun hid himself in the audience and filmed while Fargeat operated another camera and controlled the hose.
-Once Fargeat and Kračun were on set covered in blood, they hugged each other and said, "We did it".
+Once Fargeat and Kračun were on set covered in blood, they hugged each other and said, "We did it."